Skip to Content

 What does a Thai chili pepper look like?

-There are many varieties of Thai chilis, but they are often small-sized, thin-walled tapered pepper that is 1-2 inches long.
-Typically harvested when ripened to red, but can be used any time.
+There are many varieties of Thai chilis, but they are often small-sized, thin-walled, tapered peppers that are 1-2 inches long.
+They are typically harvested when ripened to red, but they can be used at any time.

 What does a Thai chili pepper taste like?